script-fu/script-fu.github.io/_posts/2023-04-26-AlmostAutosave.md

 ## Autosave Plugin

-# * Tested in GIMP source 2.99.19, latest version only for 2.99.19 onwards *
+# * Tested in GIMP source 2.99.19, latest source only, with a patch, for 2.99.19 onwards *

 Incrementally autosaves any images that have changed in the current session.
 You have to activate it **every** session, it _never_ deletes files, and _never_ saves over the open files.
 An image is created to show it's on, close it if you like, it still saves.
 It makes a storage folder relative to "home" for an easy clean up.